Keokuk Indians

+Keokuk hosted minor league home games at Perry Park (1875), Sportsman's Park (1885), High Banks Park (1885), Hubinger Park (1904–1915) and finally Joyce Park (1929–1933, 1935, 1947–1949, 1952–1962).

-Keokuk was a minor league affiliate of the St. Louis Cardinals (1931–1932), Pittsburgh Pirates (1947–1949), Cleveland Indians (1954–1957), St. Louis Cardinals (1958–1961) and Los Angeles Dodgers (1962).
+Keokuk teams played as minor league affiliates of the St. Louis Cardinals (1931–1932), Pittsburgh Pirates (1947–1949), Cleveland Indians (1954–1957), St. Louis Cardinals (1958–1961) and Los Angeles Dodgers (1962).

 The 1955 Keokuk Kernels were ranked 30th in The National Baseball Association's top 100 minor league teams.

-Notable alumni include baseball pioneer Bud Fowler, Roger Maris and Tim McCarver.
+Notable alumni include Baseball Hall of Fame member Bud Fowler, as well as Roger Maris and Tim McCarver.

-The Midwest League Keokuk franchise of 1958 to 1962, has continuously played to evolve into today's Fort Wayne TinCaps.
+After first beginning play as the Mattoon Indians in 1947, the Keokuk Midwest League franchise of 1958 to 1962 relocated and the franchise has evolved to become today's Fort Wayne TinCaps.

 History

 Minor league baseball in Keokuk started in 1875.
 The 1875 Keokuk Westerns played as members of the National Association, a league that directly evolved into today's major League Baseball.
 On May 4, 1875, the Keokuk Westerns hosted the Chicago White Stockings (present-day Chicago Cubs) and the teams played the first professional baseball game in Iowa.

 In 1885, the Keokuk Hawkeyes played one season as members of the Western League.
 Bud Fowler played for the Hawkeyes and became the first known African-American to play professional baseball, becoming a pioneer for baseball players.

 Early Keokuk Indians teams played as members of the Iowa State League (1904–1907), Central Association (1908–1915), Mississippi Valley League (1929–1933) and the Western League (1935).
 The Indians were affiliated with the St. Louis Cardinals (1931–1932).
 The Keokuk Indians won the 1931 Mississippi Valley League Championship after a 73–51 season.

-From 1947–1949, the Keokuk Pirates played in the Central Association as an affiliate of the Pittsburgh Pirates, as the league reformed along with 1947 members Burlington Indians, Clinton Cubs, |Hannibal Pilots, Rockford Rox and the Moline A's.
+From 1947 to 1949, the Keokuk Pirates played in the Central Association as an affiliate of the Pittsburgh Pirates, as the league reformed along with 1947 members Burlington Indians, Clinton Cubs, |Hannibal Pilots, Rockford Rox and the Moline A's.
 The Keokuk Pirates made the playoffs all three seasons of play in the Central Association, losing in the first round in 1947 and 1949.
 In 1948, Managed by Phil Seghi, Keokuk defeated the Hannibal Pilots 4–1 in the first round playoffs.
 They were then defeated by the Clinton Cubs 4 games to 0 in the Finals.
 The Central Association folded after the 1949 season.

 In 1952, Keokuk joined the Illinois–Indiana–Iowa League, playing as the Keokuk Kernels, a moniker derived from The Hubinger Company, a local corn starch producer.
-The Keokuk Kernels were an affiliate of the Cleveland Indians (1954-1957) The 1955 Kernels captured the Iowa-Illinois-Indiana League Championship.
+The Keokuk Kernels were an affiliate of the Cleveland Indians (1954–1957) The 1955 Kernels captured the Iowa-Illinois-Indiana League Championship.
 After a 92-34 regular season, Keokuk defeated the Peoria Chiefs 3–0 in the first playoff series.
 The Kernels defeated the Burlington Bees 3 games to 1 in the 1955 Finals.